-We may be exposed to interest rate changes primarily as a result of the long-term debt we used to acquire properties and other permitted investments.
-Our management objectives related to interest rate risk is to limit the impact of interest rate changes on earnings and cash flows and to lower our overall borrowing costs.
+We may be exposed to interest rate changes primarily as a result of the long-term debt we used to acquire properties and other permitted investments, as well as impacts of volatile credit markets and a rising interest rate environment.
+Our management objectives related to interest rate risk are to limit the impact of interest rate changes on earnings and on operating cash flows.
 To achieve our objectives, we borrow at fixed rates or variable rates with the lowest margins available, and in some cases, with the ability to convert from variable rates to fixed rates.
 With regard to variable rate financing, we assess interest rate cash flow risk by continually identifying and monitoring changes in interest rate exposures that may adversely impact expected future cash flows and by evaluating hedging opportunities.